evhub/coconut/DOCS.md

 ### `MatchError`

-A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) statement fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support three attributes: `pattern`, which is a string describing the failed pattern; `value`, which is the object that failed to match that pattern; and `message` which is the full error message.
+A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) or [pattern-matching function](#pattern-matching-functions) fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support three attributes: `pattern`, which is a string describing the failed pattern; `value`, which is the object that failed to match that pattern; and `message` which is the full error message.
 To avoid unnecessary `repr` calls, `MatchError` only computes the `message` once it is actually requested.

 Additionally, if you are using [view patterns](#match), you might need to raise your own `MatchError` (though you can also just use a destructuring assignment or pattern-matching function definition to do so).
 To raise your own `MatchError`, just `raise MatchError(pattern, value)` (both arguments are optional).

 ### `TYPE_CHECKING`

-The `TYPE_CHECKING` variable is set to `False` at runtime and `True` during type-checking, allowing you to prevent your `typing` imports and `TypeVar` definitions from being executed at runtime.
+The `TYPE_CHECKING` variable is set to `False` at runtime and `True` during type_checking, allowing you to prevent your `typing` imports and `TypeVar` definitions from being executed at runtime.
 By wrapping your `typing` imports in an `if TYPE_CHECKING:` block, you can even use the [`typing`](https://docs.python.org/3/library/typing.html) module on Python versions that don't natively support it.
 Furthermore, `TYPE_CHECKING` can also be used to hide code that is mistyped by default.

 ##### Python Docs